eduPHP/laravel-cpanel/readme.md

 The simplest PHP implementation of the cpanel version 2 api for Laravel

-At the moment suporting only the Zone Edit module but you can write your own modules if you dig into the [Guide to cPanel API 2](https://documentation.cpanel.net/display/SDK/Guide+to+cPanel+API+2)
+At the moment suporting only the Zone Edit and Email modules

+You can write your own modules if you dig into the [Guide to cPanel API 2](https://documentation.cpanel.net/display/SDK/Guide+to+cPanel+API+2)

  ### Install